Vietnam.vn - Nền tảng quảng bá Việt Nam

 The largest quantum computer built by Atom Computing.
 Photo: Atom Computing

-The world's first quantum computer has more than double the number of quantum bits (qubits) than the previous world record holder, IBM's Osprey computer (433 qubits).
+The world's first quantum computer has more than twice as many quantum bits (qubits) as the previous world record holder, IBM's Osprey (433 qubits).
 While more qubits doesn't necessarily mean better performance, a large number of qubits is essential for future error-free quantum computers, unlike today's noisy research machines.
 The largest quantum computers, such as those from IBM and Google, use superconducting circuits cooled to extremely low temperatures.
 But the record-breaking machine from California startup Atom Computing has 1,180 qubits, using neutral atoms held in place by lasers in a two-dimensional lattice, New Scientist reported on October 24.

-“If we just scale up to tens of qubits, like most superconductors and ion traps do today, it will take us a very long time to get to the era of fault-tolerant machines.
+“If we just scale up to tens of qubits, like most superconducting and ion-trap systems do today, it will take a very long time to get to the era of fault-tolerant machines.
 With the neutral atom approach, we can get there much faster,” Hays explains.
-The Atom Computing team aims to increase the number of qubits in the machine by a factor of about 10 every two years, he says.
+According to him, the Atom Computing team aims to increase the number of qubits in the machine by a factor of about 10 every two years.

 The long coherence time comes from the ytterbium atom that Hays and his colleagues used as a qubit.
 Most neutral-atom machines use the atom’s electrons as quantum elements to perform calculations, but they are easily disturbed by the powerful lasers used to hold them in place.
 With ytterbium, the researchers were able to take advantage of a quantum feature of the atom’s nucleus called spin (the particle’s intrinsic angular momentum), which is less susceptible to disturbance.
-The nucleus does not interact with its surroundings as strongly as the electron, says Ben Bloom, a researcher at Atom Computing.
+According to Atom Computing researcher Ben Bloom, the nucleus does not interact with its external environment as strongly as the electron.

-Because qubits have so many different characteristics, it’s difficult to compare them across different machines.
-However, Bloom said Atom Computing’s machine is comparable in processing power to IBM’s computer.
+Because qubits have so many different characteristics, it is difficult to compare them between different machines.
+However, Bloom said Atom Computing's machine has the same processing power as IBM's computer.
 The team hopes to make the computer available to customers next year for cloud computing applications.

 An Khang (According to New Scientist )